Agent

 Let's have a look at the AI Builder interface:

-UI Bakery icon - access App settings, Release history, or go back to the workspace menu
+UI Bakery icon - access App settings, Release history, go back to the workspace menu, or access additional links (our docs, community, booking a demo, and more)

 Connect Git - connect your Git repository